-In the sixth and final episode of Season 1 of Slow Agency, we spoke with Bob Yagelski, Director of the Program in Writing and Critical Inquiry and Professor of English Education in the Department of Educational Theory and Practice at the State University of New York, Albany.
+In this episode, we spoke with Bob Yagelski, Director of the Program in Writing and Critical Inquiry and Professor of English Education in the Department of Educational Theory and Practice at the State University of New York, Albany.
 Our conversation focuses on writing as a way of being and the power of writing in the moment.

 We apologize for the sound quality of this episode.
 Click here to jump to the edited version of the transcript.

 For more podcast content, follow Slow Agency on Anchor, Apple Podcast, Spotify, and Google Podcasts.

 Emig, J. Writing as a mode of learning.
 College Composition and Communication, 28(2), 122-128.

 Postman, N, & Weingartner, C. (1971).
 Teaching as a subversive activity.
 Delta.

 Yagelski, R. (2011).
 Writing as a way of being: Writing instruction, nonduality, and the crisis of sustainability.
 Hampton Press.

 Yagelski, R. (2018).
 Writing, silence, and well-being.
 Journal of the Assembly for Expanded Perspectives on Learning, 23, 14-24.